-Hôtel Pont Royal: Located in the midst of the stylish Saint-Germain des Prés area, with modernity and elegance, the hotel staff strive to ensure your expectations are fulfilled.
+Hôtel Pont Royal: Located in the midst of the stylish Saint-Germain des Prés area, with modernity and elegance, the hotel staff strives to ensure that your expectations are always satisfied.

-Relais Hôtel du Vieux Paris: Built in 1480, you’ll fall under the spell of this vintage building bursting with poetry.
+Relais Hôtel du Vieux Paris: Built in 1480, you’ll fall under the spell of this vintage building brimming with poetry.

-Hôtel Villa D’Estrees: charming and prestigious hotel, provides high quality hosting and exceptional comfort, in the heart of the Latin Quarter.
+Hôtel Villa D’Estrees: A charming and prestigious hotel; it provides high-quality hosting and exceptional comfort, in the heart of the Latin Quarter.

-Hôtel Royal Saint Honoré: the Louvre and the Tuileries are close by, making this an ideal setting for walking, the best way to discover the City of Lights.
+Hôtel Royal Saint Honoré: The Louvre and the Tuileries are close by, making this an ideal setting for a quick walk, the best way to discover the City of Lights.

-Hôtel le Relais du Louvre: situated between the Louvre and Notre-Dame, restful colour schemes and charming period furniture provide the elegant setting for the suites and rooms.
+Hôtel le Relais du Louvre: Located between the Louvre and Notre-Dame, restful color schemes and charming period furniture provides an elegant setting for the suites and rooms.

-Hôtel Britannique : nestled on a quiet street near the Seine, this charming hotel favours the classical elegance of top of the line comfort and inviting décor.
+Hôtel Britannique : Nestled on a quiet street near the Seine, this charming hotel favors the classical elegance of top of the line comfort and inviting décor.